 Have you ventured out and tried paper embossing yet?
-If you haven’t you’re not alone, the biggest reason I hear for people not wanting to start embossing is they feel intimated about it, not sure how it works, or thinks that it will add so much time extra time.
+If you don't know what it is, you’re not alone.
+The biggest reason people resist embossing is they are hesitant because they don't understand how easy it is.
+Or maybe they think that it will add too much time extra time to a project.
 Today we are going to tell you what embossing is and show you how easy it is.

 Paper embossing is the process of creating a raised image or design on your paper, cardstock or other materials.
 This is process is easily accomplished by placing your paper, cardstock or other media inside an embossing folder and rolling it through an embossing machine.
 Your paper will have the embossed “raised” image on one side and the debossed “depressed” image on the other.